OpenNuvoton/m460bsp/README.md

 - Template<br>
 	A template project file for M460 series.

+- XOM<br>
+	Demonstrate how to create XOM library and use it.

 ## .\ThirdParty\

 - FatFs<br>
 	An open source FAT/exFAT filesystem library.

+- FreeRTOS<br>
+	FreeRTOS porting for M460.

+- libjpeg<br>
+	A software implements JPEG baseline, extended-sequential, and progressive compression processes maintained and published by the Independent JPEG Group (IJG).

+- LibMAD<br>
+	A MPEG audio decoder library that currently supports MPEG-1 and the MPEG-2 extension to lower sampling frequencies, as well as the de facto MPEG 2.5 format.

+- lwIP<br>
+	A widely used open source TCP/IP stack designed for embedded systems.

+- mbedtls-2.13.0<br>
+	A portable, easy to use, readable and flexible SSL library.

+- mbedtls-3.1.0<br>
+	mbed TLS offers an SSL library with an intuitive API and readable source code, so you can actually understand what the code does.

+- paho.mqtt.embedded-c<br>
+	Eclipse Paho MQTT C/C++ client for Embedded platforms.

+- shine<br>
+	A blazing fast MP3 encoding library implemented in fixed-point arithmetic.

 # Licesne